kevinlongboy/Market/README.md

 ##  ✅ New Arrivals

-### Favorites
+### Search
-_I always get that_
+_Where the fu_

-Favorites will allow shoppers to keep track of their favorite products by saving and/or removing products to a personal list.
+Search feature will allow shoppers to quickly find products that are available on Market, by typing in keywords and phrases through the search bar.

 <br>
 <br>